alexsalisbury/todoist-api/source/includes/sync/v8/_tutorial.md

-We call the `update()` call on the `task1` object that we got in the previous step, so we call `task1.update()`, and we specify the new `content=NewTask1` and `date_string='tomorrow at 10:00` parameters, in order to change these specific properties of the task.
+We call the `update()` call on the `task1` object that we got in the previous step, so we call `task1.update()`, and we specify the new `content=NewTask1` and `due='{'string': 'tomorrow at 10:00'}` parameters, in order to change these specific properties of the task.

 In order to update the task on the server, we do an `api.commit()` call.